-SUBJECT: Council decision on Project #2010-077-00, Tucannon River Programmatic support this project for implementation.
-This recommendation is conditioned that the Snake River Salmon Recovery Board provide a report addressing two issues raised by the Independent Scientific
+- SUBJECT: Council decision on Project #2010-077-00, Tucannon River Programmatic Habitat, a BiOp project. - PROPOSED ACTION: The Council staff recommends that the Fish and Wildlife Committee recommend to the Council implementation of this project.
+This recommendation is conditioned that the Snake River Salmon Recovery Board provide a report addressing two issues raised by the Independent Scientific Review Panel issues prior to spring 2013.